The Wizard of Oz: Post-production

-Principal photography concluded with the Kansas sequences on March 16, 1939.
+Principal photography concluded with the monochromatic Kansas sequences on March 16, 1939.
+When Victor Fleming was called away to replace George Cukor as director of Gone with the Wind, veteran director King Vidor agreed to direct Oz during its final ten days of principal production.
+This included the bulk of the Kansas scenes, including Garland's performance of "Over the Rainbow."

 Reshoots and pickup shots were done through April and May and into June, under the direction of producer LeRoy.
-When the "Over the Rainbow" reprise was revived after subsequent test screenings in early June, Garland had to be brought back to reshoot the "Auntie Em, I'm frightened!" scene without the song.
+When the "Over the Rainbow" reprise was removed after subsequent test screenings in early June, Garland had to be brought back to reshoot the "Auntie Em, I'm frightened!" scene without the song.
 The footage of Blandick's Aunt Em, as shot by Vidor, had already been set aside for rear-projection work, and was reused.

-After Hamilton's torturous experience with the Munchkinland elevator, she refused to do the pickups for the scene where she flies on a broomstick that billows smoke, so LeRoy had stunt double Betty Danko perform instead.
+After Hamilton's severe injuries with the Munchkinland elevator, she refused to do the pickups for the scene where she flies on a broomstick that billows smoke, so LeRoy had stunt double Betty Danko perform instead.
 Danko was severely injured when the smoke mechanism malfunctioned.

 At this point, the film began a long, arduous post-production.
 Herbert Stothart composed the film's background score, while A. Arnold Gillespie perfected the special effects, including many of the rear-projection shots.
 The MGM art department created matte paintings for many scene backgrounds.

 A significant innovation planned for the film was the use of stencil printing for the transition to Technicolor.
 Each frame was to be hand-tinted to maintain the sepia tone.
 However, it was abandoned because it was too expensive and labor-intensive, and MGM used a simpler, less expensive technique: During the May reshoots, the inside of the farmhouse was painted sepia, and when Dorothy opens the door, it is not Garland, but her stand-in, Bobbie Koshay, wearing a sepia gingham dress, who then backs out of frame.
 Once the camera moves through the door, Garland steps back into frame in her bright blue gingham dress (as noted in DVD extras), and the sepia-painted door briefly tints her with the same color before she emerges from the house's shadow, into the bright glare of the Technicolor lighting.
 This also meant that the reshoots provided the first proper shot of Munchkinland.
 If one looks carefully, the brief cut to Dorothy looking around outside the house bisects a single long shot, from the inside of the doorway to the pan-around that finally ends in a reverse-angle as the ruins of the house are seen behind Dorothy and she comes to a stop at the foot of the small bridge.